Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

  In 2050, The company Explore wants to explore other planets, on the other hand, the communication nowadays still uncertain. they have 3 station one in the Earth that can only communicate using Morse code, the second station in the Moon can only communicate in Binary and the final station in Mars that they need us to provide a channel of communication.

  ### Proposed Solution
+ Create a program using Arduino that will allow the user to communicate between the station, in other words,  efficient coding that will allow the user to use Binary, Morse and English as a way of communication, being able to recieve and send messages.

  ### success criteria